James-Yu/LaTeX-Workshop/.devcontainer/README.md

 ## Docker images

-`node/Dockerfile`: Docker image to develop the extension with the stable version of TeX Live.
+`stable/Dockerfile`: Docker image to develop the extension with the stable version of TeX Live.
+Based on one of [the official node images](https://hub.docker.com/_/node).

-`texlive/Dockerfile`: Docker image to develop the extension with the develop version of TeX Live.
+`develop/Dockerfile`: Docker image to develop the extension with the develop version of TeX Live.
+Based on [the official texlive image](https://hub.docker.com/r/texlive/texlive).